 The APLU Food Systems Leadership Award will be presented at “A Community of Scholars Honoring Excellence” award program at the APLU Annual Meeting held in November.
 The award program honors awardees for regional and national excellence in Food and Agricultural Sciences from colleges and universities across the United States.
 The meeting is attended by top level administrators from the 216 university memberships within the APLU as well as administrators from USDA and FDA.
 The recipient will be invited to address the current cohort of FSLI Fellows at one of their residential sessions.

-The deadline for submittal is May 15th.Award Criteria Nomination Form
+The deadline for submittal is April 10th.Award Criteria Nomination Form

 Congratulations to our Past Awardees

 Gail Imig received the award in 2014.
 She presented to Cohort 11 Fellows at the NC Session in the fall of 2015.